W. David McIntyre: Early life and family

 Born in England on 4 September 1932, McIntyre was the son of Rev. J. McIntyre, a congregationalist minister.
-He was educated at Caterham School and went on to study at Peterhouse, Cambridge, and Washington University, earning a Master of Arts degree, and the School of Oriental & African Studies at the University of London, where he completed a PhD.
+He was educated at Caterham School and went on to study at Peterhouse, Cambridge, and the University of Washington, earning a Master of Arts degree, and the School of Oriental & African Studies at the University of London, where he completed a PhD.
 His 1959 doctoral thesis was titled British policy in west Africa, the Malay peninsula and the south Pacific during the secretaryships of Lord Kimberley and Lord Carnarvon 1870–1876.

-In 1957, McIntyre married Marion Jean Hillyard, an American he met while at Washington University, and they went on to have five children.
+In 1957, McIntyre married Marion Jean Hillyard, an American he met while at the University of Washington, and they went on to have five children.

 Career

-McIntyre was a teaching fellow at Washington University from 1955 to 1956.
+McIntyre was a teaching fellow at the University of Washington from 1955 to 1956.
 After completing his PhD, in 1959 he became an assistant lecturer, and later lecturer, in Commonwealth and American history at the University of Nottingham.
 In 1966, he was appointed a professor in history at the University of Canterbury, in Christchurch, New Zealand, where he remained for the rest of his career.
 A notable student of McIntyre at Canterbury was politician Allan Peachey.
 He retired in 1997, and was awarded the title of professor emeritus.
 He continued to write and research.
 An expert on the constitutional and military histories of the Commonwealth of Nations and British Empire, McIntyre published and advised governments.
 He served as consultant to the Committee on Commonwealth Membership, and compiled its report which was accepted by Heads of Government at Kampala in 2007.

 In the 1992 Queen's Birthday Honours, McIntyre was appointed an Officer of the Order of the British Empire, for services to historical research.